 Apple's AirPods Max also don't support Lossless Audio, even when using the cable.

-Apple has confirmed that lossless will be supported on the HomePod and HomePod mini in the future after a software update.
+Lossless is supported on the HomePod and HomePod mini in the future with the latest software update.

 If you want to listen to lossless audio via the Apple TV 4K, you'll have to send the audio to an AV receiver via HDMI and the receiver will need to be capable of decoding the stream.
 It will then play through the receiver's connected speakers, but this method only supports up to 48kHz.